Guidance for producers.

 - heavy metals in packaging to be restricted

-Responsibility for packaging is split between two government departments:
+Responsibility for packaging is split between 2 government departments:

 Defra leads on broader UK waste and packaging policy and the UK Producer Responsibility Obligations (Packaging Waste) Regulations.